 In Class VI you learnt that food is essential for all living organisms.
 You also learnt that carbohydrates, proteins, fats, vitamins and minerals are components of food.
-These components of food are called nutrients and are necessary for our body.
+These components of food are necessary for our body and are called nutrients.

 All living organisms require food.
-Plants can make food for themselves but animals including humans cannot.
+Plants can make their food themselves but animals including humans cannot.
 They get it from plants or animals that eat plants.
 Thus, humans and animals are directly or indirectly dependent on plants.